leddoo/kibi/main.md

 - todo:
     - ssa form:
+        - repl stuff:
+            - parser: eof info for multi-line stmts.
+            - don't discard rest of buffer after parsed text.
+            - print return value.
+            - let/var define globals in repl?
         - param instruction.
             - they're not nil!
             - then might as well add local instructions -> get rid of fake entry.
         - tables.
         - cleanup:
+            - this document.
             - switch to `NonZeroU32`?
                 - the `Opt*Id` things are really dumb.
                 - kinda annoying how user has to worry about zero though.
                 - maybe go with that fake `NonMaxU32` technique.
             - macro for u32 based ids.
-        - repl stuff:
-            - parser: eof info for multi-line stmts.
-            - don't discard rest of buffer after parsed text.
-            - print return value.
-            - let/var define globals in repl?
+        - `get_field` != `get_index`:
+            - fields are string only.
+            - `map.len` ≠ `map["len"]`.
         - assert cfg has no critical edges.
         - ensure all stmts with a value have a register.
         - validation: